TeamRizu/outfox-wikijs/dev/actors/actortypes.md

 Displays the data for a given chart.
 Can show difficulty number, description, credit, if it's autogen and steps type.

-Currently, all setings are done through metrics.
+Currently, all settings are done through metrics.

 ## StepsDisplayList